thaije/rr_epub_generator/README.md

 # How to install

-Make a virtual env with Python3:
+(optional) Make a virtual env with Python3:

 - `pip install virtualenv virtualenvwrapper`
 - `export WORKON_HOME=$HOME/.virtualenvs`